fo0/Robot/README.md

 # Robot

 Simple Robot which is doing user defined actions for you. <br>
-You can save your Actions configs to persist your work.
+You can load and save your actions via configs to persist your work.

 # Environment
 Works on: